SabinaGw/Project-Portfolio-Analyzing-and-Formatting-Sales-Data/README.md

 ![SQL](./images/7e.jpg)

-Let’s see the lowest sales and profits.
  Still in order for the biggest loss in profits.
 Tables are our biggest losses in the USA, so we should observe and rethink our strategies in those areas.
 Expect of that Turkey and Nigeria look like they run our most losses.

 ### 8. What are the names of the most and least profitable products?